 Locate information about your official NOVA office email.

 Are you ready to move your course online in an emergency?
 The Go!
 Kit can help you do just that.
 This kit provides tips and resources for teaching online in a emergency.
 You might find it useful to print a copy of the kit ahead of time.
 Most importantly, please be sure your students understand your plan for continuing instruction in the event of an emergency.

-More help for going online in a hurry, creating supplemental instruction for students, or reminding you about key things from technology training sessions on tools like Blackboard, Collaborate, Panopto, and WebEx.
+More help for going online in a hurry, creating supplemental instruction for students, or reminding you about key things from technology training sessions on instructional technology tools.

 Hybrid courses are courses that meet less often than standard classes, substituting with online resources and online instruction in place of some face-to-face class meetings.
 You can only offer Hybrid classes with permission from your Dean, you must follow the specific college format for listing them in the Schedule of Classes, and all Hybrid instructors must be Certified for Hybrid instruction by NOVA before teaching their first Hybrid class.
 Certification classes are scheduled regularly and announced through email to all faculty.